rsksmart/devportal-1.0/content/rsk-devportal/rif/rns/libs/javascript/Advanced-usage.md

 }
 ```

-See [how to get started with RPC API](/tools/rpc-api/) and make your first API call in minutes.
+> Replace `"API_KEY"` with the api key that you have created for this App.
+For information on how to create an api key, see [How to get started with RPC API](/tools/rpc-api/).

 ## Advanced usage